Upper School Curriculum Guide

 The Computer Science Department offers courses in both computer programming as well as design and engineering.
 Our programming courses teach students how to code and how computers work.
 They also discuss how computing innovations can impact our society, economy and culture.
 The design and engineering courses teach students about the ways in which design and technology intersect, and offer hands-on applications so that students might learn about the many applications of computing in the physical world.

-Beginning with the class of 2023, all students are required to pass one half unit course in Computer Science before graduation.
-Those courses that meet this requirement are indicated in the course descriptions.
+All students are required to pass one half unit course in Computer Science before graduation.
 Students may choose the course that best suits their interests and comfort with Computer Science in order to meet this requirement.
 We encourage students to speak with members of the Computer Science department in order to choose the appropriate course.

 Policies